sweetnightkitty/css-exercises/grid/02-grid-layout-2/README.md

 ### Self Check
 - The gap is 15px
-- The grid has two columns
+- The grid has two columns - Yes
-- The grid has four rows
+- The grid has four rows - Yes
-- The grid tracks do not use static sizes (no pixels!)
+- The grid tracks do not use static sizes (no pixels!) - Yes
-- The second column is three times larger than the other
+- The second column is three times larger than the other - Yes
-- The third row is five times larger than the others
+- The third row is five times larger than the others - Yes
 - The rows and columns stretch wider when making the browser window bigger
 - The rows and columns stretch taller when making the browser window smaller